-One study has shown that whey protein may help to lower bad cholesterol levels and better protected the body from heart disease.
-After 12 weeks of supplementation with either whey protein, casein, or glucose (control), participants receiving whey protein had lower LDL cholesterol7.
+One study has shown that whey protein may help to lower bad cholesterol levels and better protect the body from heart disease.
+After 12 weeks of supplementation with either whey protein, casein, or glucose (control), participants receiving whey protein had lower LDL cholesterol.

 People with high blood pressure may benefit from whey protein supplementation.
-One study has shown that when whey protein is added to beverages it can lower blood pressure in individuals with elevated diastolic and systolic blood pressure8.
+One study has shown that when whey protein is added to beverages it can lower blood pressure in individuals with raised diastolic and systolic blood pressure.
 This may help to reduce the risk of heart attacks or strokes.

-Like all supplements, the amount of whey protein you should take depends on several factors including the type of whey protein (WPC, WPI, or WPH), the concentration of the supplement, individual body weight, and the purpose of supplementation.
+Like all supplements, the amount of whey protein you should take depends on several factors.
+These include the type of whey protein (WPC, WPI, or WPH), its concentration, individual body weight, and the purpose of supplementation.

-As a very rough guide, the amount of protein needed daily per pound of body weight is:
+As a very rough guide, the ideal amount of protein daily per pound of body weight is:

 - Recreational athletes – 0.5-0.75 grams